vasudha45/AWS_Monitor/README.md

 - **Cost Optimization**: Use machine learning or simple algorithms to determine idle EC2 instances and stop them to save costs.
 - **Dynamic AWS Integration**: Accept AWS credentials from the user to interact with AWS resources.
 - **Terraform Integration**: Use Terraform to apply infrastructure changes and automate resource management.
-- **Real-time Email Alerts**: Send email notifications when optimizations are triggered.

 ---